chinapedia/wikipedia.abstract.en/Page/Charles_Sanders_Peirce.md

 In 1885[81] he distinguished between first-order and second-order quantification.[82][83]
 In the same paper he set out what can be read as the first (primitive) axiomatic set theory, anticipating Zermelo by about two decades (Brady 2000,[84] pp. 132–33).

-In 1886, he saw that Boolean calculations could be carried out via electrical switches,[85] anticipating Claude Shannon by more than 50 years.
-PeirceAlphaGraphs.svgs: Alpha graphs]] By the later 1890s[86] he was devising existential graphs, a diagrammatic notation for the predicate calculus.
+In 1886, he saw that Boolean calculations could be carried out via electrical switches,[85] anticipating Claude Shannon by more than 50 years. s: Alpha graphs]] By the later 1890s[86] he was devising existential graphs, a diagrammatic notation for the predicate calculus.
 Based on them are John F. Sowa's conceptual graphs and Sun-Joo Shin's diagrammatic reasoning.

 _The New Elements of Mathematics_